zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 If you're following tech stuff, you probably know by now about the folks at Rust land working on [some totally awesome error reporting capabilities](https://internals.rust-lang.org/t/new-error-format/3438).
-Since Perl 6 is also known for it's Awesome Errors, [mst](https://twitter.com/shadowcat_mst) inquired for some examples to show off to the rustaceans, and unfortunately I drew a blank...
+Since Perl 6 is also known for its Awesome Errors, [mst](https://twitter.com/shadowcat_mst) inquired for some examples to show off to the rustaceans, and unfortunately I drew a blank...